-Be it social media, banking, shopping or daily online transactions, we all depend on our mobile phones these days.
+Be it social media, banking, shopping, or daily online transactions, we all depend on our mobile phones these days.

-We often share our names, addresses, phone numbers, credit card details and several other personal details daily, without thinking twice!
+We often share our names, addresses, phone numbers, credit card details, and several other personal details daily, without thinking twice!

-It is therefore extremely, EXTREMELY important for an app to have fool-proof security, else it can jeopardize the sensitive information people trust the app to safeguard.
+It is therefore extremely, EXTREMELY important for an app to have fool-proof security, or else it can jeopardize the sensitive information people trust the app to safeguard.

-The stakes are even higher when it comes to banks, insurance companies and marketplaces.
+The stakes are even higher when it comes to banks, insurance companies, and marketplaces.

 One breach in security and a company’s trust and reputation is lost forever.
 And yet, as per studies conducted by IBM, half of the companies had NO budget to secure their mobile apps.